-Nettle Soup is probably what most people first think of when they consider cooking on the wild side, so I could hardly leave it out.
-The keys to an excellent Nettle Soup are potato - to give it body - and really good stock - to give it spirit.
+Nettle soup is probably what most people first think of when they consider cooking on the wild side, so I could hardly leave it out.
+The keys to an excellent nettle soup are potato - to give it body - and really good stock - to give it spirit.
 Without these the wild food cynic's worst suspicions of boiled weeds will be confirmed.
-Note that a carrier bag is the standard measure for Nettles.Rate this recipe:
+Note that a carrier bag is the standard measure for nettles.

 Melt the butter in a large saucepan, add the onion and cook gently for 5-7 minutes until softened.

 Add the stock, nettles, potato and carrot.
 Bring to a simmer and cook gently until the potato is soft, about 15 minutes.

 Remove from the heat.
 Using an electric hand-held stick blender, purée the soup and then season with salt and pepper to taste.

 Ladle into warmed bowls and float a teaspoonful of creme fraiche on top.
 As this melts, swirl in a few drops of extra-virgin olive oil and Tabasco.